How will your Indigenous Guardian program be governed?

 When thinking about your program’s governance, it can be useful to consider questions about decision-making, reporting and authority.
 Use the Worksheet "Governance of your Indigenous Guardian Program" to dive deeper into some important questions.

 Every Indigenous community or organization will likely have established practices of what constitutes good or appropriate governance, as well as existing institutions and organizational frameworks to consider.
-The National Centre for First Nations Governance provides a toolkit, best practices and other resources related to First Nations governance.
+The Centre for First Nations Governance provides guidance on 5 key pillars for effective governance that might be helpful to consider when developing a governance framework for your Indigenous Guardian program.